ZmnSCPxj-jr/sidepool/doc/04-swap-party.md

 > Thus, this coordination implies that the pool followers can
 > now (re-)establish connections with each other and perform
 > higher-level protocols triggered by the swap party.

+As noted above, the pool leader SHOULD defer the swap party if it is unable to connect and get `pong` responses in a reasonable time frame.

+However, the pool leader MAY instead abort the entire pool, if swap parties have been persistently deferred due to persistent inability to raise all the pool followers.
+See [SIDEPOOL-03][] (TODO: section) for how sidepools are aborted.

+> **Rationale** For example, the pool leader may defer a swap
+> party for a few days, but if it is still unable to raise all the
+> pool followers for a swap party after a few days, then the
+> sidepool has become pointless as it cannot be used to manage
+> liquidity, and it may be better to just abort the entire pool.

 Swap Party Initiation
 ---------------------